opendocsg/slw-judgments-backfill/2015_SGHC_64/report.md

  (c)

  First, I take into account that the division of matrimonial assets which I have ordered will leave each spouse with financial resources of well over $1m at his and her disposal.
 That is more than sufficient for each of them to rehouse themselves and to remain economically independent through their old age.
-It is legitimate to have regard to the outcome of the division of matrimonial assets in determining whether to order maintenance and if so in what sum: see s 114(1)( a ) of the Women’s Charter and Foo Ah Yan v Chiam Heng Chow [2012] 2 SLR 506 at [26].
+It is legitimate to have regard to the outcome of the division of matrimonial assets in determining whether to order maintenance and if so in what sum: see s 114(1)( a ) of the Women’s Charter and Foo Ah Yan v Chiam Heng Chow <span class="citation">[2012] 2 SLR 506</span> at [26].

  Second, and related to the first factor, it does not appear to me that the wife can be said to have a financial need for maintenance within the meaning of s 114(1)( b ), given that she has this substantial sum at her disposal.